 Here we go.

-Of course we’re not bringing Asian spices when traveling in Asia, but when staying in Argentina and Chile for a year or two, well, those spices may just be the thing you need to bring some variation in your meals.
-With Venezuela being our next destination [where many things no longer are available] Karin-Marijke stocked up a bit more than usual.
-Sometimes we get stuff from others, such as this year a friend of us gave us Ras el Hanout [kind of curry], dried dragon and dried mustard that my mother no longer uses.
+Obviously we are not bringing Asian spices when traveling in Asia, but when staying in Argentina and Chile for a year or two, well, those spices may just be the thing you need to bring some variation in your meals.
+With Venezuela being our next destination [where many things no longer are available – find the stories here] Karin-Marijke stocked up a bit more than usual.

 A small jar of Sambal Oelek – raw chili paste.
 In the Indonesian archipelago are as many as 300 varieties of sambal, but it is this bright red one we like the most to use in our homemade hot peanut sauce that we make from scratch with our own, again homemade, peanut butter [read about it here].
 The stuff is really hot, so a little jar goes a long way.